-• Liquidation Option: When the restructuring and the sale of the business option are not feasible, the credit analyst will look then to find value in the real assets (instead of financial assets or Enterprise Value).
-Figure 18.5 shows that the maximum recovery based on
+Liquidation option:

-Celerity Technology assets is 1.0x assuming certain distress asset based modified advance rates (discount rates) and subtracting all the trade and tax claims.
-The total claims based on this analysis is \$1,244 million against total debt of \$1,190 million.
+- When the restructuring and the sale of the business option are not feasible, the credit analyst will look then to find value in the real assets (instead of financial assets or enterprise value). - Figure 18.5 shows that the maximum recovery based on Celerity Technology assets is 1x, assuming certain distressed asset-based modified advance rates (discount rates) and subtracting all the trade and tax claims. - The total claims based on this analysis is \$1,244 million against total debt of \$1,190 million.